Rat Exterminator Cost

 To get rid of rats without hiring a professional pest control company, you can use poisons and traps from hardware stores.
 However, because these poisons can be extremely dangerous to humans and pets, and you must strictly adhere to the instructions.

-What's Involved in Rat Extermination?
+What's Involved in a Rat Extermination?

 Can I Exterminate Rats Myself?